CertAlert FAQ

 Which Editor Is Best for Editing CertAlert.dll.config?

-We highly recommend NotePad++ for editing the CertAlert.dll.config file.
-It's user-friendly and offers XML syntax highlighting.
-To enable this feature, simply select 'Language' from the menu and then choose 'XML'.
+We recommend NotePad++ for editing the CertAlert.dll.config file.
+It offers user-friendly interface and XML syntax highlighting.
+To enable syntax highlighting, select 'Language' from the menu and choose 'XML'.

 What's A Good Lightweight CSV File Viewer?